Meskheti

 History of wine

-Meskheti holds a significant place in the annals of Georgia's ancient winemaking regions, with some experts speculating that it may have birthed some of the nation's most ancient grape varieties, including Saperavi, Dzelshavi, Khikhvi, and others.
+Meskheti holds a significant place in the annals of Georgia's ancient winemaking regions, with some experts speculating that it may have given birth to some of the nation's oldest grape varieties, including Saperavi, Dzelshavi, Khikhvi, and others.
 However, the Turkish invasion of the Samtskhe saatabago (dukedom) in 1578 marked a dark period in the region's winemaking history, leading to the progressive decline of viticulture.
 Nonetheless, a census conducted in 1595 reveals a surprising resurgence, with around 10-12,000 tons of grapes harvested in the Aspindza area alone—an impressive feat, considering the circumstances.

 The true revival of Meskheti's winemaking legacy dawned in the 1940s and 50s.
-Pioneering Georgian scientists Maxime Ramishvili and Davit Tabidze delved into the region's viticultural potential and indigenous grape varieties during the 1930s and 40s.
+Pioneering Georgian scientists Maxime Ramishvili and Davit Tabidze explored the region's viticultural potential and indigenous grape varieties during the 1930s and 1940s.
 Sadly, their findings were co-opted by the Soviet government.
-Yet, this era witnessed the cultivation of new grape varieties like Goruli mtsvane, Chinuri, Rkatsiteli, Pinot, Aligoté, and Khikhvi, primarily destined for the production of sparkling wines.
+Yet, this era witnessed the cultivation of new grape varieties, such as Goruli mtsvane, Chinuri, Rkatsiteli, Pinot, Aligoté, and Khikhvi, primarily destined for the production of sparkling wines.

 Subregions